de4a-eu/toop-connector-ng/README.md

 * Integrated the standalone version `tc-jetty` into this repository
 * Fixed the XSD validation for error responses in the context of Schematron validation
 * Made some message exchange components implement equals/hashCode
+* This version should again work in Tomcat
+* Changed class name `IDDErrorHandler` to `ITCErrorHandler`

 2020-06-01: release of `2.0.0-beta5`
 * Improved the validation API to create no more false positives